Brendan Donovan Player Props: Cardinals vs. Diamondbacks

-The St. Louis Cardinals, including Brendan Donovan and his .541 slugging percentage over his past 10 games, battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The St. Louis Cardinals, including Brendan Donovan and his .611 slugging percentage over his past 10 games, battle starting pitcher Zac Gallen and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-He racked up three hits (going 3-for-5) in his last appearance against the Diamondbacks.
+In his most recent game, he went 1-for-4 with a double against the Diamondbacks.

 Brendan Donovan Game Info & Props vs. the Diamondbacks